obarrilero/sambuca/README.md

 ## Testing
 - Tests are implemented with the pytest framework.
 However, running :

         $ py.test
    does not work.
 You need to run :

         $ python setup.py tests
    in the root project directory (there is a helper script 'tests').

 - tox tests do not currently work.
     - I don't see an easy way to make them work with the module system
     - not currently configured correctly
-- switching the python module while a virtual env is running is broken
+- switching the python module while a virtual env is running works, but it breaks the virtual environment encapsulation.
+Probably not a good idea.
-- To test on Python 2.7 and 3.4, create a new terminal, load the appropriate module first, and then run the tests
+- To test on Python 2.7 and 3.4, create a new terminal, load the appropriate module first, and then run the tests.
+    - It might be better to create two separate virtualenvs, one for Python 2.7 and one for 3.4 (sambuca3?), although having tox work would be the best solution.

 ## Documentation
 *Todo:* Link to documentation (ReadTheDocs?)